 What Is a Prefab Home?

 Prefab homes are short for prefabricated homes.
 Builders construct these houses off-site in a factory and then deliver and assemble them at your location.
-Unlike traditional homes built entirely on-site, prefab houses speed up and streamline the construction process.
+Unlike traditional homes built entirely on-site, prefab housing speeds up and streamlines the construction process.

 How Much Does a Prefab House Cost?